szabgab/github-actions-reusable-workflow/README.md

 The `.github/workflows/reusing_other_workflow.yaml` file has a regular job and then it also runs the jobs in the other file.

+See another example where we reuse this workflow in [another repo](https://github.com/szabgab/github-actions-reuse-public-workflow).

+See the full list of [GitHub Actions examples](https://code-maven.com/github-actions)

 See also [reusing workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows)